Sahil1786/Petari/CONTRIBUTING.md

-# **Contributing Guidelines** 📄
+<h1 align="center">✨ Contributing Guidelines ✨</h1>

-This documentation contains a set of guidelines to help you during the contribution process.
-We are happy to welcome all the contributions from anyone willing to improve/add new scripts to this project.
+Welcome to PETARI!
+We appreciate your interest in contributing to our project.
+This document provides guidelines to help you during the contribution process.
+Remember, no contribution is too small, and we welcome contributions from anyone willing to improve or add new features to PETARI.
-Thank you for helping out and remember, **no contribution is too small.**
 <br>
-Please note we have a [code of conduct](CODE_OF_CONDUCT.md)  please follow it in all your interactions with the project.
+Please ensure you follow our [code of conduct](CODE_OF_CONDUCT.md) in all your interactions with the project.

 <br>

-## **Need some help regarding the basics?🤔**
+## **Need Some Help?  🤔**

-You can refer to the following articles on basics of Git and Github and also contact the Project Mentors, in case you are stuck:
+If you need assistance with the basics of Git and GitHub or have any questions, feel free to refer to the following resources:

 - [Forking a Repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 - [Cloning a Repo](https://help.github.com/en/desktop/contributing-to-projects/creating-an-issue-or-pull-request)